caoyongfeng0214/rn-overlay/README.md

                 onShow={this.onOverlayShow}
                 // callback function when the Overlay closed onClose={this.onOverlayClose}
-                // style of the Overlay, like View component style={{justifyContent:"center"}}>
+                // style of the Overlay, same as View component style={{justifyContent:"center"}}>
                     <View style={{paddingVertical:80, backgroundColor:"white"}}>
                         <Button title="Close the Overlay" onPress={() => this.setState({ overlayVisible: false })}/>